✓ Editorial & Content Standards

 These pages carry prominent medical disclaimers, include specific “speak to your doctor if…” callouts, and are held to the highest accuracy standard.
 Data ranges cite clinical sources and flag individual variation explicitly.

-Pages covering cardiovascular markers (heart rate nocturnal dip, non-dipper cardiovascular risk) are treated as medical information under Google’s YMYL guidelines.
+Pages covering cardiovascular markers (heart rate nocturnal dip, non-dipper cardiovascular risk) are treated as health-sensitive educational information.
 These pages include: accurate clinical data ranges with named sources, explicit “consult your doctor” sections for concerning readings, clear statements that our tools and content do not replace medical evaluation, and medical disclaimer notices visible on the page itself — not buried in footers only.
+All such content is educational only and does not constitute medical advice.

 Research and source identification